Twilliams073/495DND/README.md

 ## Overview
 ### Description
-Provides documentation for content relating to the tabletop roleplaying game, D&D.
+Provides a spellbook manager for Dungoens and Dragons players.
+These spellbooks will allow users to keep track of specific spells that they use and gain quick access to.

 ### App Evaluation
-- **Category:** Entertainment / Informational
+- **Category:** Entertainment / Management
 - **Mobile:** Designed mainly for mobile use but could also be translated well into a website format.
-- **Story:** Give players access to D&D related content and provide tools for running / playing a game.
+- **Story:** Users can manage their characters spells through the app.
-- **Market:** Anyone looking to get help or remember certain information regarding to Dungeons and Dragons.
+- **Market:** Anyone looking to be able to manage a list of spells for their characters.
-- **Habit:** The user may use this app very often to refer to the specifics of D&D content.
+- **Habit:** The user may use this app quite often during gameplay sessions to refer to their usable spells.
-- **Scope:** First we want to create a searchable index of most D&D related content (i.e spells, classes, races, etc...).
-This can evolve into creating several tools to help players manage their games and character sheets.
+- **Scope:** First we want to creating user accounts and spellbook management per account.
+This may evolve into spellbook sharing or other management tools for D&D.

 ## Product Spec